-Figure 2: SIP data model
+Figure 6: SIP data model

-As one SIP can contain more than one representation of the same intellectual entity then it is reasonable to separate different representations (e.g. Rep-001 and Rep-002 under Representations).
+As one SIP may contain more than one representation of the same intellectual entity then it is reasonable to separate different representations (e.g. Rep-001 and Rep-002 under Representations).
 This requires additional metadata about the SIP.
 If we store all metadata (even about representations) at the IP level then we do not need to use the Metadata folder at the representation level.
 In this case, the Metadata directory under representations is considered optional, as are:

 Documentation folder – for including additional documents that explain the content or its use (e.g. user manual).